 Most employers track their employee’s attendance with great importance than any other activities inside an organisation.
-In other words, there is a direct link between employee absenteeism and productivity of the company.
+In other words, there is a direct link between employee absenteeism and the productivity of the company.

 If the rate of employee absence increases, the amount of work pending will increase proportionately.
 As a result, the productivity of the company will be affected negatively.

 Attendance Tracking System is an integrated solution that gives accurate and meaningful data to the employer about the attendance data of their employees.

 It also provides a clear idea into the workforce of the employee, while securely managing all absence information of employees of a single company in one system.